Scientists baffled as Kleenex emerges from washing machine intact - The Beaverton

 WINDSOR – The scientific community is reeling after a has allegedly emerged from a heavy-duty wash cycle soft, usable, and not in a gross little clump.

-According to resident Michelle Drew, who made the discovery, “I was just doing a load late one Sunday evening.
-And there it was – smooth and pressed, as if it hadn’t almost been broken to pieces in there.”
+According to local resident Michelle Drew, who made the discovery, “I was just doing a load late one Sunday evening.
+And there was – smooth and pressed, as if it hadn’t almost been broken to pieces in there.”

-“I had a performance review on Monday and was amazed at the Kleenex not being shredded all over my black pants,” rejoiced Drew.
+“I had a performance review on Monday and was amazed at the Kleenex not being shredded all over my black work pants,” rejoiced Drew.
 “I used to be a non-believer, but that Kleenex has opened my eyes to wonders I couldn’t imagine before.
 I even bought a lottery ticket.
 Put it right in that miraculous pocket.”

-After Drew alerted the authorities, scientists from McGill’s Faculty of and Facial Tissue Studies as well as a team from McMaster’s of and Upholstery were dispatched to the scene overnight.
+After Drew alerted the authorities, scientists from McGill’s Faculty of Toilet and Facial Tissue Studies as well as a team from McMaster’s of and Upholstery were dispatched to the scene overnight.
 Armed with mass spectrometers, Bunsen burners, and several boxes of 3-ply ultrasoft tissues, the engineers tried to replicate the event.

 As senior absorbency engineer Peter Oswald explained, “This could be the most significant discovery since Wagner proved that socks don’t disappear in the dryer but are teleported to a small post office in Winnipeg.”